kimon222/kimon222/README.md

 - 👨‍🎓 graduated from San Francisco State University with a Computer Science degree
 - 🏠 living in San Francisco, CA
 - ⚛️ interested in full stack development
-- 👨🏽‍💻 looking for a software engineering role
+- 👨🏽‍💻 actively looking for jobs
 - 🎹 besides coding, I love everything to do with music

 ## Technologies